 Echoing the sentiments of many other gas market soothsayers, CERA predicts Henry Hub prices will average between $5.50 and $6.50 next year because huge storage withdrawals this winter will bring working gas inventories down to a record low next spring.
-AGA's report last week of a massive 158 Bcf withdrawal for the week ending Dec.
+Yesterday's AGA report of a massive 158 Bcf withdrawal for the week ending Dec.
 8 seemed to confirm those predictions.
 The drawdown was 50 Bcf more than the six-year average.
 The Eastern Consuming region used up 110 Bcf of gas last week, which was greater than the average withdrawal over the past six years for the entire country.
 U.S. working gas levels now are 588 Bcf less than at the same time last year and 411 Bcf behind the five-year average.

 "This deficit will reverberate through the gas market next year and probably beyond," the consulting firm said.
 "Indeed the enormous increases in storage injections that [are] likely to be required next summer would keep the pressure on gas markets throughout 2001, although prices will fall off of the extreme winter peaks."